 Take some extra courses to build your professional and technical skills through state-of-the-art training at our Workforce Center.
 We offer hands-on learning and projects that prepare you for the real world.

-Prepare for a future with innovative, diverse, technology-based organizations in the ever-changing field of computer science and IT.
-The certificate in computer information systems offered through Saint Louis University's School for Professional Studies provides you with the knowledge and skills needed to be competitive in today's market.
+Prepare for a future with innovative, diverse, technology-based organizations in the ever-changing field of computer science and IT with a certificate in computer information systems offered through Saint Louis University's School for Professional Studies.
+The certificate provides you with the knowledge and skills needed to be competitive in today's market.
 You can choose to specialize in data analytics or cybersecurity, providing you with expertise that is in demand in modern organizations.

 As part of SLU's School for Professional Studies, this 18-credit certificate program offers you a flexible option to meet your personal career goals.
 With six start terms each year, you can begin working toward your education at any time.
 All courses are offered entirely online in eight-week terms, making advanced education more accessible for working professionals.